Kaimodo/screeps-typescript-starter/README.md

+# Screeps Typescript Starter Mod
+This will just be an modded / extended Version of the Starter.
+It's huge WIP 4 now, so there isn't rly a big difference at all to the original.

+## ToDO:
+* Get a Basic Structure
+* Add some Helper Functions

+## Implemented:
+* Added TypeDoc for some Documentation purposes

 # Screeps Typescript Starter

 Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
 It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.